Characters : Demogoblin

 From Manhattan they moved to Brooklyn, and the orphanage that Carnage was raised in, St. Estes Home for Boys.
 He listened as Carnage told them about his brutal treatment at the orphanage but they were interrupted by the pursuing heroes, now joined by Firestar.
 Demogoblin and Morbius fought each other and then he turned his attention to Spider-Man but accidentally collided with Doppelganger.
 His pumpkin bombs helped to destroy the dilapidated building and the fight moved out to a nearby park.
 He was knocked off of his glider by Morbius and nearly consumed by Cloak's dark dimension.
 (Spider-Man #36)

 Carnage and the others soon defeated Venom and carried him away to southern Manhattan, where the murders in the streets continued.
 As Morbius, Black Cat and Cloak followed them, Demogoblin, Carrion and Doppelganger ambushed them.
 (Carnage and Shriek had taken Venom to the Statue of Liberty to be tortured.)
 Morbius was soon injured and taken away by Cloak, leaving Black Cat alone with Demogoblin, Carrion and Doppelganger.
 She was saved by the timely intervention of Nightwatch.
+Demo and the others were soon overwhelmed and fled after the addition of Nightwatch.
+(Web of Spider-Man #103)

 "Beware the Rage of a Desperate Man"